Some Chesapeake Bay states fighting EPA clean water rule rollback

 The U.S. Environmental Protection Agency revoked two regulations last month dealing with clean water and air that present conflicting positions from the Trump administration over the role states should play in protecting their own natural resources.

-The first came in the removal of an Obama-era rule that sought to protect streams, lakes, wetlands and other bodies of water from pollution, a move state officials say threatens the Chesapeake Bay.
+The first came in the removal of an Obama administration-era rule that sought to protect streams, lakes, wetlands and other bodies of water from pollution, a move state officials say threatens the health of the Chesapeake Bay.

 The Trump Administration’s “determination to weaken the Clean Water Act threatens to undo our hard-won progress cleaning up [waterways] in Maryland and across the nation,” Maryland Attorney General Brian Frosh (D) said in a statement.
 “We plan to vigorously challenge this latest unlawful rollback.”